ESR-LSRI/.github/profile/README.md

-## Lakeside Summer Research Institute
+## Earth and Space Research: Lakeside Summer Research Institute

 The Lakeside Summer Research Institute (LSRI) is a four-week summer research experience in which students